Lightweight Latent Reasoning for Narrative Tasks: The LiteReason Framework

 Once we have a dataset of reasoning traces with steps randomly replaced with implicit-thought tags, we aim to train our Reasoning Projector to predict useful token embeddings for `skipping' reasoning steps.
 We freeze all model parameters except the projector and train using a standard cross-entropy loss on the remaining reasoning sentences.
 This encourages the projector to produce embeddings that `bridge the gap' between explicit reasoning steps when skipping over the masked reasoning step.
 As later latent reasoning tokens depend on earlier ones, this requires backpropagation through a rollout of several steps of latent reasoning.

-\paragraph{RL Training} After the Reasoning Projector is initialized, we improve performance on a given task via RL using the reward functions defined in \autoref{sec:application}.
-By incorporating latent reasoning into this process, we hope to lower the computational cost of improved performance.
+\paragraph{RL Training} After initializing the Reasoning Projector, we improve performance on a given task via RL using the reward functions defined in \autoref{sec:application}.
+By incorporating latent reasoning into this process, we hope to reduce the computational cost required for improved performance.
 Although our RL training is agnostic to the choice of policy-gradient algorithm, we conducted our experiments using Group Relative Policy Optimization (GRPO; \citealt{shao_deepseekmath_2024}) to ensure consistency with previous work on latent reasoning and narrative generation \citep{gurung_learning_2025, tan_think_2025}.
 For each training instance, we sample a group of outputs $\{o_1, o_2, ... o_G\}$ from the old policy $\pi_{\text{old}}$, where $G$ is the group size (a hyper-parameter).
 The reward for each output is converted to an advantage via group normalization and used to update the policy.

 During RL, we train the whole LLM, but do not compute policy gradients with respect to the prediction of latent thought tokens.
 In other words, we consider only the token sampling steps as `actions', some of which are conditioned on past latent thoughts.
-As a result, the Reasoning Projector is not updated during RL, although the prediction of latent thoughts may change because the discrete token and latent thought predictors share the model body.
-In experiments, we refer to this variant as `LiteReason w/o SFT'.
-However, we hypothesize that during training our Reasoning Projector may fall out-of-date with the current reasoning traces produced by our model.
+As a result, the Reasoning Projector is not updated during RL, although latent thoughts may change because the discrete token and latent thought predictors share the model body.
+We hypothesize that during training our Reasoning Projector may fall out-of-date with the current reasoning traces produced by our model.

 To alleviate this, we add an SFT step after every epoch of RL training that performs the same SFT procedure as described above, but on the reasoning traces produced during the epoch.
 In addition to the latent tokens produced by the model, we also randomly replace a proportion of sentences with latent tokens, just as in the SFT phase.
 We find that this further encourages the model to produce efficient reasoning.
+Future work could explore a joint-objective approach where the reasoning projector is updated continually throughout training instead of in stages.

+In experiments, we refer to the variant without these periodic SFT steps as `LiteReason w/o SFT'.